Red Wood Ant Facts

 Red Wood Ant Distribution, Habitat, and Ecology

-The widespread marvel of Nature possesses an impressive versatility regarding its choice of habitat.
+The widespread marvel of Nature also possesses an extremely impressive versatility regarding its choice of habitat.
 As a result, it resides in a wide range of ecosystems.
 Nevertheless, the intrepid creation of evolution does display a moderate preference for several types of environment.

 Species Sharing Its Range